misidoro/countries/README.md

 - use absolute imports with base at src/
 - provide theme
 - handle all breakpoints using Grid by Material-UI
+- provide client-side pagination as API doesn't provide pagination
+- use hooks for pagination state
+- use Typescript
+- reusable components
+- tests for pagination utils
+- code clean and easy to understand (hopefully)

+## Future

 - integration w/ theme (more on this if there is time at the end)
-- todo: pagination
-- API doesn't provide pagination
+- improve look and feel across different breakpoints
+- add tests for components
+- improve layout for country cards
+- add filters to filters for languages and continents
+- display states information

 ## Available Scripts

-In the project directory, you can run:
+` In the project directory, you can run:

 ### `npm start`